China News

 "Now that President Lai wants to conditionally restart (military trials) against 'foreign hostile forces', the supporting measures must be sufficient."

-Lai cited cases of Taiwanese forming "treasonous organisations for China to build armed forces" on the island, as he defended the need for reinstating military judges and other measures to combat Chinese infiltration.
+Defending the need for the law amendment, the president cited cases of Taiwanese forming "treasonous organisations for China to build armed forces" on the island.

 "China has utilised democratic Taiwan's freedom and diverse openness to absorb gangsters, media personnel, commentators, political parties, and even active and retired military and police personnel to carry out activities such as division, destruction, and subversion within us," Lai said.